mvch1ne/sprintlab/tasks.md

 ## Next Steps

-Need to create a section in the READ ME.md and docs explaining the limitations of the tool.

 ### UI Revamp

 - Phase 0: Foundation — ✅ Done.
 Extracted 7 hooks from Viewport (1575→889 lines), split Telemetry into 5 sub-components (1309→244 lines), split ControlPanel into 6 sub-components (613→257 lines).
 UIContext deferred to Phase 1.